marconetto/azadventures/chapter1/README.md

 Create a p12 bundle, which is basically the certificate from the pem files.

-IMPORTANT: if you use mac, do not forget the -legacy flag after your -export, because "OpenSSL 3.x changed the default algorithm and it's not compatible with macOS SSL libraries".
+IMPORTANT: be careful with the openssl version used.
+Last reference of this tutorial has a discussion on using -legacy flag after -export, because "OpenSSL 3.x changed the default algorithm and it's not compatible with macOS SSL libraries".
+To be sure, use /usr/bin/openssl, which will be the one provided by apple (not from brew).

 ```
-openssl pkcs12 -in "${USERNAME}Cert.pem" \
+/usr/bin/openssl pkcs12 -in "${USERNAME}Cert.pem" \
                -inkey "${USERNAME}Key.pem" \
                -certfile caCert.pem \
                -export -legacy -out "${USERNAME}.p12" \